morepath/morepath/doc/compared.rst

 Morepath aims to be foundational.
 All web applications are different.
 Some are simple.
 Some, like CMSes, are like frameworks themselves.
 It's likely that some of you will need to build your own frameworky things on top of Morepath.
-Morepath doesn't get in your way.
+Morepath offers various facilities to help you there: you can define reusable base applications and it even allows you to extend Morepath with new directives.
 Morepath isn't there to be hidden away under another framework though - these extensions still look like Morepath.
 The orientation towards being foundational makes Morepath more like Pyramid, or perhaps Flask, than like Django.

 Morepath aims to have a small core.
 It isn't full stack; it's a microframework.
 It should be easy to pick up.
 This makes it similar to